Graph-Learning-Benchmarks/gli/README.md

 ## Citation

+**Note**: If you are using a dataset hosted in `datasets/`, please cite the corresponding data source listed in the README.md of *that dataset*.

 If you find GLI helpful for your research, please consider citing our paper below.

 [Graph Learning Indexer: A Contributor-Friendly and Metadata-Rich Platform for Graph Learning Benchmarks](https://openreview.net/pdf?id=ZBsxA6_gp3).